 A Collaborative Initiative

-The American Association of University Women (AAUW) and Office of State Treasurer and Receiver General, led by State Treasurer Deborah Goldberg, launched a statewide initiative to train 5,000 women a year to negotiate their salaries and benefit packages with confidence.
+The American Association of University Women (AAUW) and Office of State Treasurer and Receiver General, led by State Treasurer Deborah Goldberg, launched a statewide initiative to teach 5,000 women a year to negotiate their salaries and benefit packages with confidence.
 The initiative also aims to help close the gender pay gap in the Commonwealth of Massachusetts.

 In 2016, median earnings for men in Massachusetts were $62,868 compared with $51,666 for women — an earnings ratio of just 82 percent, or 14th out of all states (including D.C.).
 While Massachusetts has a smaller gender pay gap than most states do, an 18 percent gap is still far from gender parity.
 And for many women, the pay gap is wider.
 Latinas working in Massachusetts are paid 50 cents for every dollar white, non-Hispanic men are paid; African American women 58 cents; white, non-Hispanic women 79 cents; and Asian American women 83 cents.